ChuckMcKyes/mechcalc-python/README.md

 Terminal=false<br>
 StartupNotify=false<br>

-In Windows, right-click anywhere and create a shortcut.
+In Windows, right-click on the desktop or in file explorer and create a shortcut.
 Right click again and select Properties.
 Enter "<your python install directory>\pythonw.exe -m mechcalc" in the "Target:" field, and <your python install directory>
 in the "Start in:" field.